 - Pick and stay true to one most important thing…

 - Even if that means taking some risks.

 - It’s going to be hard but you have to keep going.

 - You can’t work everything out at once.

-- The process of recover is non-linear; there will be circles and set-backs.
+- The process of recovery is non-linear; there will be circles and set-backs.

 - That’s why you will mess up; and that’s O.K.

 - Try to be the person you want to be…

 - But don’t kick yourself when you’re the person you are.

 - And remember, this moment too will pass away.